 It’s the UX that keeps them glued.
 It’s the immersive experience within the app that makes them stay longer.

-Think of it this way, when the end-user will see your web stories on search results, they will have rich experience right in the search results, since they’re tappable & if the user lands on your own webpage, it will already be loaded before they blink an eye.
+Think of it this way, when the end-user will see your web stories on search results, they will have a rich experience right in the search results, since they’re tappable & if the user lands on your own webpage, it will already be loaded before they blink an eye.

 However, you can now create & publish web stories right from your WordPress dashboard.